Saint Thomas, Apostle – Readings

 Second, the rest of the statement is addressed to us.
 None of us has ever seen the Risen Jesus, but we firmly believe that he did rise from the dead and is in glory with the Father.
 It is on the basis of that act of faith that our Christian life is founded.

-The First Reading from the Letter to the Ephesians reminds us that our membership of the Christian community is built on the foundation of the apostles and prophets with Jesus himself as the headstone.
+The First Reading from the Letter to the Ephesians reminds us that our membership in the Christian community is built on the foundation of the Apostles and prophets with Jesus himself as the headstone.
 Thomas is part of that foundation.
-And it is through Jesus that the whole structure of the Christian community is held together and “grows into a temple sacred to the Lord”.
+And it is through Jesus that the whole structure of the Christian community is held together and:

 Comments Off on Saint Thomas, Apostle – Readings